-Normalized block hash: The Consensus Layer can compute the block hash autonomously, enabling it to process all consistency checks that currently require asynchronous communication with the Execution Layer (verify_and_notify_new_payload).
-This allows early rejection of inconsistent blocks and dropping the requirement to wait for engine API interactions while syncing.
+Normalized block hash: The Consensus Layer can autonomously check the execution block hash against the builder’s commitment, enabling early consistency checks that otherwise require asynchronous communication with the Execution Layer.

 Optimized engine API: With all exchanged data supporting SSZ, the engine API can be changed from the textual JSON encoding to binary SSZ encoding, reducing exchanged data size by ~50% and significantly improving encoding/parsing efficiency.